plexoio/djangoviews/docs/snack/initialize/initial.md

 1. **Navigate to Your Repository's Settings**: Then go to the "Pages" section.
 2. **Configure Build and Deployment**: Under 'Build and Deployment', select 'Deploy from a branch' then choose the source as 'gh-pages' and click the 'Save' button.
+3. **Find URL**: Go back to GitHub Actions and check the process `pages build and deployment ` once it is completed (green).
+Access it to find your URL at the build-deploy level.

 ### Style Your Documentation
 Enhance your documentation with the following sample code by updating the `mkdocs.yml` file: